MarkusBordihn/BOs-Advancements-Tracker/README.md

 You could define tracked advancements over the settings file which should be displayed by default in a specific order.
 This is helpful for mod packs so that the user gets first an tutorial advancement / tasks and later other pre-defined tasks.
-If you are defining a pre-defined order you should disable the overview screen to make sure that the user is not un-tracking them by mistake.
+If you are defining a pre-defined order you could disable the overview screen to make sure that the user is not un-tracking them by mistake.

 ## 🙋FAQ

 ### Is this a server side / client side mod❓

-Its a pure client mode, but should not harm if it is installed on the server.
+Its a pure client side mode, but will not harm if it is installed on the server.

 ### Does it work with data packs❓